-Check this new method.
+Check this new 3-stage method.
 In the DRIE study we identified a 3-stage method for identifying when older people are not drinking quite enough.
 We have talked to our advisors living in care homes, and care home staff, to make sure that this method is acceptable and practical to use day to day in care homes.
 Now we are testing this new method to make sure it works really well at identifying dehydration before teaching it to others.
 This is the ongoing DRIE 2 study.

 Find out more about the health effects of dehydration in people living in care homes.
-We are following up the people who took part in DRIE after one and two years to see what effect being dehydrated has on health, wellbeing and functional status.
+We are following up the people who took part in the DRIE study for two years to see what effect being dehydrated has on health, wellbeing and functional status.

-Find out how we can help people living in care homes to drink more, and to prevent dehydration and its consequences.
+Find out how we can help people living in care homes to drink more fluid.
+Drinking more prevents dehydration and its consequences.
 We are finding out how to help older people drink well by systematically finding and reviewing all the research carried out on how to help people in care homes.
 This is our systematic review on drinking.

 Talking to people living in care homes, their families, friends and care staff about drinking.
-We want to understand what helps people living in care homes to drink more fluid and why some people living in care homes may not drink enough fluids to remain healthy, so we are inviting people to take part in a focus group (a focussed discussion) to talk about what they think is the Thinking About Drinking study.
+We want to understand what helps people living in care homes to drink more fluid and why some people living in care homes may not drink enough to remain healthy.
+We are inviting people to take part in a focus group (a focussed discussion) to talk about these issues.
+This is the Thinking about Drinking study.

 Training for care home staff.
-Care home staff in our care homes will receive training in how to recognise the early stages of dehydration, and how to help older people to drink well.
-These care homes have taken part, or are taking part, in our research.
+Care home staff in our participating care homes will be offered training in how to recognise the early stages of dehydration, and how to help older people to drink well.

 Who is funding the research?